zendesk/demo_apps/README.md

 ### [Settings Sample App](./settings_sample_app)

-This Sample App shows how to use App settings.
+This Sample App shows how to use App settings, also called App parameters.
+These will be used to define user specific values in your Apps such as a subdomain, a token, a password or even user preferences.

 Interesting features: